Great-crested Flycatcher, a songbird

 From Risk to Resilience: Saving Birds at the Sandra Stetson Aquatic Center

-Unfortunately, the building’s unique architectural design, which allows for picturesque views of the lake and surrounding green space, also includes a large area of highly reflective glass windows.
-To address continuous bird collisions, a “Audubon in Action” grant was awarded by the National Audubon Society in the fall of 2024, which enabled patterned dot-grid Feather-Friendly window markers to be installed on the north-facing side of the upstairs of the building in spring 2025.
+To address these continuous bird collisions, an “Audubon in Action” grant was awarded by the National Audubon Society in the fall of 2024, which enabled patterned dot-grid Feather-Friendly window markers to be installed on the north-facing side of the upstairs of the building in spring 2025.
 However, bird strikes and disorientation continued on the south and west-facing sides of the building, and in at least two cases, collisions occurred during birding events held at the site in 2025.
 A second grant was awarded to the West Volusia Audubon Society in 2026, in partnership with IWER, to complete the installation of patterned window markers on the south and west-facing windows of the Aquatic Center, thus reducing strikes by increasing visibility for migratory and resident birds.
+Because certified Feather-Friendly installers were not widely available, Stetson contractor, Elite Tinting Company Florida, LLC, stepped up to the plate to take on the role of installing the window markers.
+Elite Tinting Company is now moving towards Feather-Friendly certification, giving this local business a highly competitive edge.

-About Stetson Audubon
+Stetson Audubon

 Stetson Audubon– Stetson University’s Audubon campus chapter– formalized as a student club during the Fall 2024 semester, and prior to that, was functioning as a campus Ambassador Program and grassroots group effort since 2023.
 Every semester, the student group organizes and participates in a variety of events for both students and the public, such as bird walks, eco-restoration planting events with native plants, and environmental education programs in partnership with both IWER and West Volusia Audubon.

-Follow Stetson Audubon on Instagram here!
+Follow Stetson Audubon on Instagram!

-About West Volusia Audubon
+West Volusia Audubon

 West Volusia Audubon Society is a chapter of Audubon Florida and the National Audubon Society that is committed to ongoing stewardship and enjoyment of the natural world, starting right here in Volusia County, Florida!
 The chapter hosts numerous hikes in West Volusia and in the greater Central Florida region, a monthly speaker series, and many more programs and events throughout the year.